 She spoke after the other demons left; “I hope I’m not bothering you, my queen.
 You seem to be overwhelmed by my presence.”

-I just need some time to myself Tanya and I really hope you understand, this is a lot to process and I’m still figuring out how to handle this herd of incubi, they aren’t like you, they are still stuck in their old ways and I have seen that the tough one could probably lure them back to where they were, besides that cat-like succubus might become a problem later, I feel she could turn her back to me in any minute and I have to be ready for that.
+“I just need some time to myself Tanya and I really hope you understand, this is a lot to process and I’m still figuring out how to handle this herd of incubi, they aren’t like you, they are still stuck in their old ways and I have seen that the tough one could probably lure them back to where they were, besides that cat-like succubus might become a problem later, I feel she could turn her back to me in any minute and I have to be ready for that.”

 Tanya wasn’t very pleased on letting me go by myself but at the end she did.